SpiritualForest/servicemanual/README.md

 Since all tasks are attached to a deviceId, passing deviceId which does not exist in the database will result in a 404 "not found" response.
 Query parameters passed with this method are **discarded**, and have no effect on the request or response.

-**/api/tasks/{taskId}** - _**GET, PUT, DELETE**_.
+### /api/tasks/{taskId} - _GET, PUT, DELETE_
 Retrieve, update, or delete the task with the given _taskId_. _taskId_ is an integer.
-The body for the PUT request is the same as in the /api/tasks POST request.
+The body for the PUT request is the same as in the **/api/tasks POST** request.
 View the definition for 'MaintenanceTask' in api.yml.
 Query parameters passed to this endpoint are **discarded**, and have no effect on the request or response.
 Passing a taskId value that is not an integer will result in a 400 "bad request" response.
 If the task doesn't exist in the database, a 404 "not found" response will be returned.
 When modifying a task with PUT request, if the deviceId supplied in the body doesn't exist in the database, a 404 "not found" response will be returned.

-MaintenanceTask object example:
+### MaintenanceTask object example:
 ```
 {
     id: 855,